sarthakagrawal927/location-tracker-server/readme.md

 ## Realtime
 Every 5seconds all N users will be sending their coordinates which are to be send to the web client & occasionally store them in-memory/DB.
 We can use message queues, but as these are built on sockets & we don't need the extra functionalities they provide, we can just use sockets.

+We need store minute wise location in Database, so every 60s, N insertions will be made to the database.

+Since we won't be modifying the location once written, we can use Elastic Search with time based index.
+Once it scales doing that will make more sense.

+While storing to ensure the main thread isn't blocked we can avoid using await or use some sort of worker thread.